The Bankrate promise

 There is no minimum credit score to qualify for a credit card, although individual cards will have requirements.
 While you shouldn’t make a habit of racking up credit card debt, using a credit card to cover expenses is a better option than taking out a payday loan.

-Credit cards have much lower interest rates than payday loans, and you have 30 days to pay off your credit card balance before it incurs interest.
+Credit cards have much lower interest rates than payday loans, with the average credit card interest hovering just under 21 percent.
+You also have a longer repayment period since credit cards give you up to 30 days to pay off your balance before it incurs interest.

 Borrow from a credit union